 Good to know: You can add your own notification sounds for new messages in MiniVision2.
 To do so, connect MiniVision2 to your computer via the USB cable.
 MiniVision2 is recognized as an external storage memory.
 Open the “MiniVision2” folder and then select “Internal Storage Memory”.
 Copy your sounds in MP3 format into the "Notifications" folder.
 Your new message notification sounds will then be added into the sound list and will be identified with the title of the MP3 file.

 SMS (text message) service center: allows you to set the host number for reception or sending of text messages.
 By default, this number is pre-filled automatically according to your operator when the SIM card is inserted into the MiniVision2.
 Press the OK button if you want to edit or correct this number.

+Wireless emergency alerts (only on MiniVision2+): allows you to configure the reception of emergency alerts in the event of danger (activation, type of alert, reminder, etc.).

 Managing Messages in Chronological mode